SHandapangoda/SHandapangoda/README.md

  🌱 I’m currently learning ...
 Advaced mathematics/AI/Machine Learning/Scientific Computing.

  I am Currently an Intern as a data analyst as well as a researcher.
 Currently working on text mining and NLP projects.

+Now I am going to engage nlp research related for pali language.

 <!--